OogieM/LambTrackerManualScrivener/README.md

-The LambTracker manual is being written in Scrivener.
-I am using this as the starting place to track it here on GitHub.
+LambTracker is now deprecated.
+All new code and new features are in AnimalTrakker

 ### Scrivener Starter Repository